cube-js/cube/docs/Cube.js-Backend/Security.md

 ## Security Context

 A "security context" is a verified set of claims about the current user that the cube.js server can use to ensure that users only have access to the data that they are authorized to access.
-You an provide a security context by passing the `u` param in the JSON payload that you pass to your JWT signing function.
+You can provide a security context by passing the `u` param in the JSON payload that you pass to your JWT signing function.
 For example if you want to pass the user ID in the security context you could create a token with this json structure:

 ```json